ShiroXOkami/VRCASL-Gestures-Simplified/README.md

 Huge Thanks to all my friends for the inspiration and to all the people who use this in game ^~^

 Install [@benaclejames/OVRThumbParams](https://github.com/benaclejames/OVRThumbParams) to automatically run the OSC program on SteamVR launch.
-This version is designed and based around the OVRTP program and NOT compatible with I5UCC's OSC program.
+This version is designed and based around the OVRTP program.
+Compatibility with I5UCC's OSC program is unknown.

 For Oculus Touch support go to [@I5UCC](https://github.com/I5UCC/VRC-ASL_Gestures)'s repo.